novskidev/novskidev/README.md

 ### 📁 Featured Projects

 - **Stockku**: A personal platform for stock data analysis to support informed investment decisions.
-- **Lindung**: A motorcycle rental application built with React and Supabase, streamlining local transport services.
+- **Lindung**: A motorcycle rental application built with React and Supabase.
-- **SDN Klagen 1**: A high-performance school website developed with Astro and Sanity for seamless content management.
+- **SDN Klagen 1**: A high-performance school website developed with Astro and Sanity.

 ---